Chernobyl: Independent Ukrainian era (1991–present)

-Russian occupation (February–April 2022)
+2022 Russian occupation of Chernobyl

-During the 2022 Russian invasion of Ukraine, Chernobyl became the site of the Battle of Chernobyl and Russian forces captured the city on 24 February.
-After its capture, Ukrainian officials reported that the radiation levels started to rise due to recent military activity causing radioactive dust to ascend into the air.
+During the Russian invasion of Ukraine, Russian forces captured the city on 24 February.
+Following the capture of Chernobyl, the Russian army used the city as a staging point for attacks on Kyiv.
+Ukrainian officials reported that the radiation levels in the city had started to rise due to recent military activity causing radioactive dust to ascend into the air.
 Hundreds of Russian soldiers were suffering from radiation poisoning after digging trenches in a contaminated area, and one died.
 On 31 March it was reported that Russian forces had left the exclusion zone.
 Ukrainian authorities reasserted control over the area on 2 April.

-Chernobyl nuclear reactor disaster
+Geography

+Chernobyl is located about 90 km north of Kyiv, and 160 km southwest of the Belarusian city of Gomel.